4nilsj/SecEnhance/README.md

 4. Add tests for new functionality
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions, please open an issue on the GitHub repository.

-## Changelog

-### Version 1.0.0
-- Initial release
-- OWASP API Security Top 10 testing
-- Postman collection support
-- Web interface
-- JSON and HTML report generation